EarthScope/ringserver/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Copyright (C) 2020 Chad Trabant, IRIS Data Management Center
+Copyright (C) 2024 Chad Trabant, EarthScope Data Services